 Today, there are two companies, Nido and Biofibre, that are still legally operating within the EU, where they hold CE certifications.
 Both companies also have a pending application with the FDA for permission to sell their products to American consumers again.
 While you might think having more options available is a good thing, many experts aren’t so sure.
 The procedure hasn’t changed much, and patients must apply antibiotics to their scalp for almost a week after their first treatment.

 At Hairline Ink, we believe that these devices may not be as safe and efficient as these corporations want you to believe.
 Medical researchers aren’t recommending it either.
 For a safe alternative to synthetic hair transplants, check out 3D scalp micropigmentation.
 The results are permanent, and there is no surgery involved!
-Contact the experts at Hairline Ink by calling (585) 250-0835 and learn more about this simple procedure today.
+Contact the experts at Hairline Ink by calling (585)-250-0835 and learn more about this simple, life-changing procedure today!